 Let’s consider maximalist running shoes for a moment.
-Maximalist shoes have more cushioning than a traditional running shoe with less height difference (drop) from the front to the back.
+These shoes have more cushioning than a traditional running shoe with less height difference (drop) from the front to the back.
 Many runners are surprised when they first put on a pair of maximalist shoes by the softness and comfort of their ride.
-They’ve become popular with ultrarunners who require more cushioning, while regular runners that look for comfort in their trainers also seek out the maximalist style.
+They’ve become popular with ultra runners who require more cushioning, while regular runners that look for comfort in their trainers also seek out this type of shoe.

-The Altra Paradigm is a maximalist running shoe that gives other maximalist shoe lines a run for their money.
+The Altra Paradigm is a running shoe that gives other cushioned shoes lines a run for their money.
 Its 34mm stack height of EVA cushioning provides an incredibly comfortable and supportive ride.
 The highly durable midsole keeps its spring even after 200+ miles on the road.
-This material also provides more responsiveness than other maximalist shoes that have a gel or foam midsole.
-Much more stable than most running shoes with a notable toe box, which allows for toe splay, long distance and ultrarunners will be surprised at the lack of slippage even on 20+ mile runs.
+This material also provides more responsiveness than other shoes that have a gel or foam midsole.
+Much more stable than most running shoes with a notable toe box, which allows for toe splay, long distance and ultra runners will be surprised at the lack of slippage even on 20+ mile runs.

 Cushioning is a common theme throughout all parts of the Altra

 Paradigm, including its outsole.
 The hard rubber that covers the contact surface of the sole provides great impact support, reducing wear on the outsole.
 There is also a rocker placed near the toe to aid when changing stride or body position.
 Its FootPod outsole design protects metatarsal

 heads, which will be a welcome relief for midfoot and forefoot strikers.
 In addition, there are deep flex grooves in the midfoot and along the length of the midsole.
 With a super-wide landing platform, Paradigm’s outsole aids in giving the runner a natural feeling while running and offers both flexibility and additional comfort during a run.